Maybe you haven't fed your doggie raw fruit and vegetables for dogs because...

 This herb is used a lot as a garnish.
 That's ashamed... it's a very nutrient dense veggie green.
 Here's another.
 Although it's not the tastiest of greens, does my doggie even care?
 This stuff is really packed with nutrients.

 Nimble doggy gets a dose of antioxidants, flavonoids, luteolin, apigenin and folic acid when she eats this stuff.
 And if that weren't enough... throw in some vitamin K, vitamin A and vitamin C along with many other vitamins and minerals...

-Has very nutritious leaves like other green leafy vegetables for dogs.
+Chard has very nutritious leaves like other green leafy vegetables for dogs.
 It's called many different names such as swiss chard, perpetual spinach, silver beet, leaf beet, beet spinach and seakale beet.

 Ready for this?
 It's packed with vitamins A, K and C to name a few.
-Minerals such as iron, potassium, manganese and magnesium... as well as many others... are just waiting for your canine companion.
-This stuff also has a lot of vitamin E. Storage: about a week in 'frig... the larger leaves bruise easily.
+Minerals such as iron, potassium, manganese and magnesium... as well as many others... are just waiting for your canine companion!
+This stuff also has a lot of vitamin E. Storage: about a week in your 'frig... the larger leaves bruise easily.

 The proverb “An apple a day keeps the doctor away” dates from 19th century Wales.
-How about “An apple a day no doggie doctor to pay.”
+How about “An apple a day and no doggie doctor to pay.”
 This also applies to all fruit, veggies and other raw dog food.